Monday, January 2, 2012

 Darlington, a cape cod without garage.
 1892 sf

-= There are package options that can change this figure. **
+= You may select package options that can change this figure. **

 Options include: **

-• style of log.
-Not all logs have the same retail price.
-Our chinked 10 x12 log, 8x12 log and 10 to 14 inch round logs are more expensive than are our 8x8 and 6x12 logs.
-Our 6x8 D logs are less epensive.
+• Style of log.
+Not all logs have the same retail value.
+Our chinked 10 x12 log system, 8x12 log and 10 to 11 inch round logs are more expensive than are our 8x8 and 6x12 logs.
+Our 6x8 D logs are the least expensive.

-We also offer other options that can influence pricing:
+We offer other options that can influence material package pricing:

 • 3 or 4 subfloor option